bilza2023/deckbuilderPivot/gpt-learing-instructions.md

 ]
 ```

-Do not guess.
-Do not improvise.
-Use as-is.
+Do not guess or construct paths.

 ---

 ### IV.
 Text Quality + Field Length Awareness

-GPT must ensure content fits within slide limits:

 | Field                | Guideline                           |
 | -------------------- | ----------------------------------- |